Lake County School Board Member Questions 14-Year-Old Student’s Sexual Orientation

 Why not disclose the Board member’s name?

 The Board member’s name and the content of his emails are a matter of public record, since he sent them from his publicly funded school-district address.
 He even included a statement in his emails to Ms. Bourne that “written communications to or from Lake School District employees are considered public records.”
+Ms. Bourne has disclosed his name on her blog, as she has every right to do.

 Nevertheless, I’ve decided against disclosing his name in this post, largely because I prefer the focus to be on the School Board as a government entity and the School Board member as a public official, and not on the School Board member as an individual.
 This is also consistent with the approach I took in a post earlier today, in which I commented on emails I received from a different Lake County School Board member without disclosing the member’s identity.

-I fully recognize that the identity of one or both of these School Board members is already or may become available from other sources, and I’m absolutely fine with that, but I’ve still chosen not to put School Board members’ names in this post.
+I fully recognize that the identity of one or both of these School Board members is already and/or may become available from other sources, and I’m absolutely fine with that, but I’ve still chosen not to put School Board members’ names in this post.

 Members of the Lake County School Board may have sent additional emails to other members of the public who wrote to them; if Board members used their Lake County School District email accounts, as they did with me and Ms. Bourne, all of those emails are public records that should be directly available from the Lake County School Board.